ImmoweltGroup/jest-react-redux/docs/api/createMapStateToPropsSnapshot.md

 # `createMapStateToPropsSnapshot({mapStateToProps: Function, ...options})`

 When unit-testing your `mapStateToProps` function you would want to mock all used selectors to avoid colliding test boundaries.
-This function automatically mocks all of your selectors with support for mock implementations as well as snapshot testing.
+This function automatically takes care of the mocking of all of your selectors with support for mock implementations as well as snapshot testing!

 #### Example usage
 Testing your containers is easy, let's create an unit test for the following example `connect` configuration / container file.